adamant/adamant.language.reference/old/ideas-considering.md

 And of course combinations of symbols and unary prefix and suffix versions of existing operators.

-## Don't Use `new` for Structs

-Despite the justification given for using new with structs and tuples, there is still enough reason to consider not doing that.
-Instead, struct construction could look like a static call to the constructor or to the type name.
-So `My_Struct` would be constructed by calling `My_Struct(value)`.
-However, unlike C# all structs would be required to be initialized.
-There would be no default struct construction.
-This function call like syntax reflects that fact that no heap memory is being allocated, but some construction work may be being done.
-It also removes confusions around trying to use the other new construction syntaxes on structs.
-For example, `new?` wouldn't make any sense for structs.
-However, it becomes unclear how to call named constructors, and seems inconsistent with the way the constructor is declared.
-One possibility is to use syntax similar to how constructors call each other.
-So a regular constructor call would be `My_Struct.new(value)` and a named constructor call would be `My_Struct.new.from(value)`.
-But, syntax is long and feels like memory allocation.
-It just makes it seem weird compared to class construction.
-Alternatively, named struct constructors could just be treated as associated functions i.e. `My_Struct.from(value)`.

 ## Adjust Naming Conventions

 * Consider using `snake_case` for namespaces.
 * Consider using underscores around acronyms in constants: `Screen_DPI_ToPrint` or `ScreenDPI_ToPrint`.
 * Consider using `camelCase` or `PascalCase` for functions outside of a class.

-## Implicit Field Initialization

-What if any constructor argument would automatically initialize a field named the same, if that field wasn't otherwise assigned into?
-Or maybe there would be some other shortcut to eliminate the constructor boilerplate.
-A possible syntax would be an argument like `self.fieldName`.

 ## Omit `-> void` for Procedures